My Professional Bio:

 - I traveled around India for three weeks.
 I became an adult there.

 - I read Gone with the Wind.

 - I wrote two novels.
 I finished NANOWRIMO once.
 Someday I will write fiction again.

 - I made wonderful friends by either taking or teaching adult continuing education classes, and I hope I get to do this again someday.

 - I became a green pinky gardener.
 The kill : alive ratio is about even now.

-- I became a pretty good photographer, and that’s still one of my personal projects.
+- I became a pretty good photographer, and sometimes people even pay me to take their photos.

 - I married my best friend and had two beautiful boys.